microsoft/PowerStig/StigData/Processed/Windows-2016-MS-1.6.md

     V-73643   +
     V-73645   +
     V-73647   +
-    V-73649   - Should be an orgsetting Banner title V-73651   +
+    V-73649   + DONE Should be an orgsetting Banner title V-73651   +
     V-73653   +
     V-73655   +